The Stud (film)

 The Stud is a 1978 British drama film directed by Quentin Masters and starring Joan Collins and Oliver Tobias.
-It is based on the 1969 novel of the same name by Collins's younger sister Jackie Collins.
+It is based on the 1969 novel of the same name by Collins' younger sister Jackie Collins.

 Plot

-Fontaine Khaled (Joan Collins) is the London wife of a wealthy Arab businessman.
-She spends his money on her nightclub, Hobo, and her rather hedonistic partying lifestyle.
-She hires a handsome manager, Tony (Oliver Tobias), to run her club, but it is understood that his job security is dependent on his satisfying her nymphomaniac demands.
-Tony loses interest in Fontaine, as she treats him like a plaything, and turns his attention to her young stepdaughter Alexandra Khaled (Emma Jacobs), who uses him to get back at Fontaine after she discovers a video tape of Fontaine and Tony having sex in the Khaleds' private elevator, cheating on her father.
-Fontaine then dumps Tony and is divorced by her husband for adultery.
+Fontaine Khaled is the London wife of a wealthy Arab businessman.
+She spends his money on her nightclub, Hobo, and her hedonistic partying lifestyle.
+She hires a handsome manager, Tony, to run the nightclub, but it is understood that his job security is dependent on his satisfying her nymphomaniac demands.
+When he meets her young stepdaughter Alexandra Khaled, Tony starts an affair and falls in love with her, and loses interest in Fontaine, having become disillusioned by her dissolute lifestyle.
+However, Alexandra discovers a video tape of Fontaine and Tony having sex in the Khaleds' private elevator, cheating on her father, and she rejects him and uses him to get back at Fontaine.
+Fontaine is divorced by her husband for adultery, and she fires Tony from his job.